 - Review progress of goals set at the beginning of the mentoring relationship.
-Make adjustments as needed; - Review your competency level in oral and written communication and brainstorm strategies to improve skills; - Suggest networking or social events for you to attend where they can practice initiating and maintaining conversations with others; - Encourage you to seek out opportunities to practice your oral and written communication through public speaking opportunities in class or work; and/or - Practice active listening exercises where you must not interrupt or formulate responses without hearing the whole story.
+Make adjustments as needed; - Review your mentee's competency level in oral and written communication and brainstorm strategies to improve skills; - Suggest networking or social events for your mentee to attend where they can practice initiating and maintaining conversations with others; - Encourage mentee to seek out opportunities to practice their oral and written communication through public speaking opportunities in class or work; and/or - Practice active listening exercises where they must not interrupt or formulate responses without hearing the whole story.

-- Pair with Critical Thinking and Problem-Solving competency activities. - Join Macklin Public Speaking Program offered through the Macklin Center for Leadership & Communication. - Schedule an appointment at Macklin Center for Leadership and Communication for written & oral communication support. - Visit the Priddy Library to learn more about their on-demand workshops.
+- Pair with Critical Thinking and Problem-Solving competency activities. - Encourage mentee to join Macklin Public Speaking Program offered through the Macklin Center for Academic, Career, and Leadership Support for Leadership & Communication. - Encourage mentee to schedule an appointment at Macklin Center for Academic, Career, and Leadership Support for Leadership and Communication for written & oral communication support. - Encourage them to visit the Priddy Library to learn more about their on-demand workshops.